-Following your marriage the Spouse Visa should remain valid for a further six months, after which you must apply for permission to remain as a husband, wife or civil partner.
-If you application is successful you will be able to remain a further two years and can take up employment.
+Following your marriage, the Spouse Visa should remain valid for a further six months, after which you must apply for permission to remain as a husband, wife or civil partner.
+If your application is successful you will be able to remain a further two years and can take up employment.
 At the end of the two year period you can apply for Indefinite Leave to Remain provided you are still married.
 If granted it gives the right to remain in the UK for as long as you wish.

-In the UK you can assume your partner’s surname, keep your existing surname, combine your two surname’s in a hyphenated name and in some cases you may need to change your name by Deed Poll (a legal document binding the applicant to using the new name exclusively from the date the document is drawn up).
+In the UK you can assume your partner’s surname, keep your existing surname, combine your two surname’s in a hyphenated name and in some cases you may need to change your name by Deed Poll (a legal document binding the applicant to use the new name exclusively from the date the document is drawn up).

 It is worth establishing that the foreign national in the marriage can legally use his or her new name in their home country.

-For more information please contact firstname.lastname@example.org or telephone 020 7043 5928.
+For more information please email@example.com contact or telephone 020 7043 5928.